-The project site would be served by Fire Station #52, located at 1400 Falcon Way (approximately 1 mile from the project site).
+The project site would be served by Fire Station #55 located at 3520 Parsons Drive (approximately 0.75 miles southeast from the project site).
 The response from this station would meet the desired response time of 4 to 6 minutes, citywide, 90 percent of the time, within the financial constraints of the City.
-The proposed change in land use designation would not affect fire protection services, and no new or modified fire facilities would be needed.
+The proposed development would not affect fire protection services, and no new or modified fire facilities would be needed.
 Any changes to the building or site would be required to meet all requirements of the California Fire Code and the Merced Municipal Code.
 Compliance with these requirements would reduce any future impacts to a less than significant level.

-At the time a building permit is issued, the developer would be required to pay Public Facility Impact Fees (PFIF).
-A portion of this fee goes to cover the cities costs for fire protection such as fire stations, etc. In addition, the developer may be required to annex into the City's Community Facilities District for Services.
+At the time a building permit is issued, the developer would be required to pay impact fees according to the City Public Facilities Financing Plan (PFFP).
+A portion of this fee goes to cover the city's costs for fire protection such as fire stations, etc. In addition, the developer would be required to annex into the City's Community Facilities District for Services.
 This would result in an assessment paid with property taxes in which a portion of the tax would go to pay for fire protection services.
 Compliance with all Fire, Building, and Municipal Code requirements as well as payment of the Public Facility Impact Fees, and annexation into the City's CFD for services would reduce any potential impacts to a less than significant level.